 PA Drummers is not in the curriculum rotation for this year.
 We hope to get it back on the schedule in 2021!

 At PA DRUMMERS, the ruffed grouse serves as a springboard to learn about biology, ecology, early succesional habitat and grouse management.
-After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve Conservation Ambassadors.
+After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve as Conservation Ambassadors.

 Below are a few highlights of the PA Drummers Field School.

 Students learn how to identify plants that are important to ruffed grouse as well as how to preserve these plants and create a collection.

 Students learn how to use tools that biologists use in the field like radio telemetry.

 Students get a glimpse of the behavior and training of bird dogs during a field demonstration.

 Students learn the role of hunting in wildlife management and spend time at the range learning about firearms safety and engaging in target shooting and archery.